ephraimduncan/awesome-developer-dictionary/README.md

 - **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.
 - **server**: a computer that provides data to other computers.
 - **setter**: a method that sets the value of a property.
+- **Source Code**: is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.
 - **statement**: a single line of code that is used to perform a specific task.
 - **string**: a sequence of characters.
 - **subexpression**: a part of an expression that is by itself a correct expression.